 How the Sheep of Sun Valley Launched a Resort

-When silver was demonetized by the US government in 1873, Idaho’s ore mining boom crashed.
+Idaho’s ore mining boom crashed when silver was demonetized by the US government in 1873.
 By the 1880s, sheep ranching dominated the economy.
-Within two decades, millions of sheep boarded trains each summer bound for slaughterhouses and wool processing plants across the country.
+Within two decades, millions of Idaho sheep boarded trains each summer bound for slaughterhouses and wool processing plants across the country.
 Once the snow fell, however, the town of Ketchum went dead.
 The Union Pacific Railroad was not happy.

 UP’s chairman, Averell Harriman, gambled that establishing the first destination ski resort in the US would stimulate winter rail travel.
 In 1936, he built the European style mountain resort of Sun Valley surrounding Ketchum.
 It boasted the first chairlift, a contraption designed by Union Pacific Railroad engineers, as well as a casino.
 Sun Valley was an instant success.